cabforum/servercert/docs/BR.md

     1. the destruction of the CA Private Key; or
     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
 2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the expiration of the Subscriber Certificate;
-3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred;
+3. All security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred;
-4. All archived records and documentation relating to the verification, issuance, and revocation of certificate requests and Certificates; and
+4. All archived records and documentation relating to the verification, issuance, and revocation of certificate requests and Certificates after such records and documentation were last relied upon in the verification, issuance, or revocation of certificate requests and Certificates; and
 5. All archived records and documentation related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems and Delegated Third Party Systems (as set forth in [Section 5.5.1](#551-types-of-records-archived)).

 ### 5.5.3 Protection of archive